Why CH is the abbreviation for Switzerland?

 Why does Switzerland use CH as its country code?

-Ok, that was easy.
+Okay, that was easy.
 Confoederatio Helvetica is the Latin name of Switzerland.

-And what does this Font have to do with it?
+And what does this font have to do with it?

 To understand, we have to split Confoederatio Helvetica into parts.

-Confoederatio, and Helvetica.
+Confoederatio and Helvetica.

 Helvetica